Last updated on February 13th, 2022

 Still recovering from the soreness of climbing the volcano, we’ll use this day for a relaxing road trip.
 After checking out Hell-Bourg, we’ll drive out of the cirque and visit two spectacular wet spots before exploring the charms of the east coast of Reunion Island.

-Pro tip: we’ll head on a memorable hike tomorrow but if you feel like hiking in the cirque on this day as well, consider the hike from Hell-Bourg to the Belouve Cabin (from where you can continue to the Trou de Fer waterfall as described on day 10), the Piton d’Anchaing trail, or the Hell-Bourg to Source Manouilh hike.
+We’ll head on a memorable hike tomorrow but if you feel like hiking in the cirque on this day as well, consider the hike from Hell-Bourg to the Belouve Cabin (from where you can continue to the Trou de Fer waterfall as described on day 10), the Piton d’Anchaing trail, or the Hell-Bourg to Source Manouilh hike.

 Use the morning for a trip to Hell-Bourg to stock up on groceries and sandwiches for a picnic lunch.
 Walk around the main street and check out the pastel-colored Creole houses.
 If you are curious, visit the local museum dedicated to musical instruments from around the Indian Ocean.
 A signposted lookout offers panoramic views of the region just before the town’s entrance.